iml130/sola/minhton/docs/algorithms/index.md

 We extend the functionality by introducing bootstrapping nodes (further described as Dominating Set Nodes (DSNs)) with a more sophisticated *Join* procedure.
 Those DSNs handle the forwarding of *Join*-request specifically to keep a null balanced tree [[3]](#references).
-We therefore tighten the condition of a balanced tree to:
+Therefore, we tighten the condition of a balanced tree to:

 **Definition**: *A tree is a (null-)balanced m-ary tree if all nodes without children differ from their level at most by 1.*

 With such a flat tree, the network restructuring, as described in [[2]](#references) can be omitted.
-Additionally, a node would more likely keep a position in a tree and a partitioning of the tree gets more difficult, since the Nodes are better linked to each other.
+Additionally, a node would more likely keep a position in a tree and a partitioning of the tree gets more difficult since the Nodes are better linked to each other.
-The nBATON\* algorithm also features a tree-mapping function which maps each node of the tree into a *1* dimensional axis and is then utilized by the procedures *Search_Exact* and *Leave*, simplifying their implementations.
+The nBATON\* algorithm also features a tree-mapping function that maps each node of the tree into a *1* dimensional axis and is then utilized by the procedures *Search_Exact* and *Leave*, simplifying their implementations.
 The proposed adjustments are applicable on the original BATON as well as on BATON\*.
-[Fig. 2](#fig2) summarizes the changes we did on the original BATON structure.
+[Fig. 2](#fig2) summarizes the changes we applied to the original BATON structure.
-As can be seen the structure remains the same, including the links between nodes, while the procedures have been changed.
+As can be seen, the structure remains the same, including the links between nodes, while the procedures have been changed.
 The figure also illustrates the DSNs which have a link to each node in the whole tree, allowing to route the *Join* messages in a specific way to keep a null-balanced tree.

 <figure markdown>